hdShang/arxiv-daily/docs/cs-CL/2025-09-11/papers/250909101v1-tigercoder-a-novel-suite-of-llms-for-code-generation-in-bangla.md

 ---
 layout: default
-title: TigerCoder: A Novel Suite of LLMs for Code Generation in Bangla
+title: "TigerCoder: A Novel Suite of LLMs for Code Generation in Bangla"
 ---

 # TigerCoder: A Novel Suite of LLMs for Code Generation in Bangla